 Employee referrals only make up 20% of applications, but they fill 80% of new hires.

-Well, I made up those stats (they’re actually 7% and 40%, respectively) but you get the gist of it.
+Well I lied (the stats are actually 7% and 40%, respectively) but you get the gist of it, don’t you?

 Here’re some more (accurate) numbers to get your blood pumping:

 - 67% of employers and recruiters said the recruiting process was shorter, and 51% said it was less expensive to recruit via referrals.

 - Applicants hired from a referral begin their position quicker (after 29 days) than those found via job boards (39 days) and career sites (55 days).

 Employee referrals are important, and they work.
 If you haven’t yet, you may want to consider starting an employee ambassador program by providing an incentive for employees who want to refer a new hire.

 This type of employee ambassador program can not only help attract new talents and reduce recruitment efforts but also keep current employees engaged, thus contributing to your employee branding.

 Of course, employee ambassadors can do more than just refer new hires, which leads me to my next point: